Intermittent fasting for weight loss in men

 Because it’s not a chronic energy deficit — in other words, you’re not “dieting” every day — intermittent fasting can work nicely with an exercise training schedule to help you achieve body recomposition: losing body fat while maintaining or even building muscle mass.

 There is a catch, though.
-Keep your protein intake high during your eating window
+Keep your protein intake high during your eating window.

-Logging your meals in your SIMPLE app will help you check that you’re eating enough.
+Logging your meals in your Simple app will help you check that you’re eating enough.

 Include a variety of high-protein foods like lean meats, poultry, fish and seafood, eggs, low-fat dairy, and plant-based options like tempeh.

-Check out SIMPLE’s guide to intermittent fasting while bodybuilding if you want to learn more.
+Check out Simple’s guide to intermittent fasting while bodybuilding if you want to learn more.

-Popular intermittent fasting protocols for men
+Popular intermittent fasting schedules for men

-• 16:8 method: Fast for 16 hours and have an 8-hour eating window.
+- 16:8 method: Fast for 16 hours and have an 8-hour eating window.

-• 5:2 method: Eat as you typically would five days a week and restrict your calories to between 500 and 600 the other two days.
+- 5:2 method: Eat as you typically would five days a week and restrict your calories to between 500 and 600 the other two days.
 The 5:2 eating pattern is simplest for you if you don’t want to keep track of your eating windows daily and would rather track calories two days a week.

-• Alternate day or Eat Stop Eat methods: These protocols have you choose one to three days per week to fast (or eat very few calories), and then you’d eat as you typically would in between your fast days.
+- Alternate day or Eat Stop Eat methods: These schedules have you choose one to three days per week to fast (or eat very few calories), and then you’d eat as you typically would in between your fast days.
 The Eat-Stop-Eat method is a more aggressive form of fasting, and you may find it more challenging to stick to over the long haul, which is why we don’t usually recommend these.

 (And remember that intermittent fasting isn’t right or safe for everyone, so make sure to run your plans by your healthcare provider before starting!)

-You’ll find lots of other ideas in the SIMPLE app — including a customized intermittent fasting timer that puts you in control of your intermittent fasting journey.
-Take our SIMPLE quiz and get started today!
+You’ll find lots of other ideas in the Simple app — including a customized intermittent fasting timer that puts you in control of your intermittent fasting journey.
+Take our Simple quiz and get started today!

 Frequently asked questions about intermittent fasting and weight loss for men